ModOrganizer2/modorganizer/README.txt

 Note: If you're having trouble installing the windows sdk, you may be affected by this bug: http://support.microsoft.com/kb/2717426

 Qt Libraries 4.8.x (http://qt-project.org/downloads)
-- i.e. "Qt libraries 4.8.5 for Windows (VS 2010, 235 MB)"
+- i.e. "Qt libraries 4.8.6 for Windows (VS 2010, 235 MB)"
-- tested: 4.8.5
+- tested: 4.8.6
-- Qt5 is not yet supported but WIP.
-You will see a few conditional qt5 pathes
 - Install according to instruction

+Qt 5 Compatibility:
+MO compiles and mostly runs correctly built with Qt 5.3 and VC++ 2013 but
+- python plugins haven't been rewritten to use qt5 yet
+- pyqt5 isn't distributed as binaries for python 2.7 so this needs to be set up and built first
+- tutorial doesn't work because it seems to be impossible to create a transparent Qt Quick control...
+- the previewdds plugin only compiles with the opengl variant of the qt 5 distribution
+- Qt5 is a bi*** to distribute

 boost libraries (http://www.boost.org/)
-- tested: 1.49
+- tested: 1.55
 - Build according to their instructions (using vc++): http://www.boost.org/doc/libs/1_54_0/more/getting_started/windows.html
 - A few of the boost libraries need to be built (the rest is header-only).
 The only compiled libs MO needs (at the time of writing) are boost_thread (for everything that links agains bsatk) and boost_python (for pythonrunner).
 You can disable the others to save yourself compile time (even on a modern system compiling boost can easily take an hour)